klepsydra-technologies/kpsr-tutorial/tutorials/chapter2.md

 The following example shows how data coming from the middleware is placed in the eventloop.
 We will use the same publisher as in example 1.

+The below example aims to show us how data published via ROS publisher can be received with a Klepsydra subscriber.

 ```cpp
 #include <kpsr_ros_core/from_ros_middleware_provider.h>
 #include <kpsr_ros_core/to_ros_middleware_provider.h>